Fabric logo

 The national pay range for this role is $165,000.00 - $210,000.00 per year.
 Actual compensation will be determined by factors such as the candidate's geographic market, experience, skills, and qualifications.
 Certain roles may also be eligible for additional compensation.
 If your compensation requirement is greater than our posted range, please still consider applying; a determination can be made based on unique qualifications.
 Expected compensation ranges for this role may change over time.

 Role Description We are looking for a Staff Software Engineer, AI with deep expertise to set the technical direction and define the architecture for advanced language and voice technologies that transform how patients and providers interact.
 In this strategic role, you will be a key contributor, mentoring senior engineers and driving Fabric’s most complex work across a range of AI and ML applications and techniques.
 This is a high-leverage, technical leadership position at the core of Fabric’s production engineering vision.
 You will work cross-functionally to pioneer novel and impactful applications of machine learning, agentic AI, and other modern technologies to meet Fabric’s existing and future business needs.
 What You'll Do - Define the end-to-end architecture for mission-critical ML/AI applications and own the entire SDLC of those applications. - Pioneer and drive the productionization of ML and AI features in Python, integrating them seamlessly with core backend services. - Set technical standards and provide mentorship to the engineering team, raising the overall technical bar and driving best practices. - Partner with product and medical teams to architect appropriate, responsible safeguards and business constraints for all AI outputs at a system level. - Collaborate with engineering leadership to design and evolve robust interfaces for the Data Science team’s applications, so they can be used by a wide array of products across the organization. - Lead the way in designing and implementing automated evaluation frameworks to rigorously measure the accuracy, fairness, and performance of our systems. - Serve as the technical owner for existing NLP and AI diagnosis production components, overseeing their maintenance and strategic improvement. - Develop and drive adoption of comprehensive analytics to monitor system performance, identify systemic bottlenecks, and strategically prioritize improvements. - Lead the organization's strategy for getting the most out of AWS Bedrock, focusing on resilience and cost-efficiency. - Maintain a technical vision by rapidly researching, prototyping, and introducing new AI tools, APIs, and architectures that align with company needs. - Shape Fabric’s long-term AI strategy and contribute significantly to the future of healthcare AI.
-Qualifications - A masters' degree in a related field, or; - 8+ years of experience in software engineering or applied machine learning, with a strong focus on building real-world AI/ML systems, or; - Strong experience in developing healthcare-specific AI/ML solutions; or - Demonstrable experience developing novel, highly impactful AI/ML solutions that handle sensitive data. - Proficiency in backend software engineering using Python. - Solid understanding of embeddings and embedding databases. - Familiarity with modern AI/ML frameworks and tools, with constant attention to new tools, trends, and technologies. - Experience building and deploying cloud-native applications on AWS. - Demonstrated ability to bring models from research to production, solving for latency, scale, and reliability. - Effective communication skills and the ability to work across disciplines in a fast-paced, agile environment. - Strong technical leadership skills, with a particular focus on growing and supporting a skilled, senior-level team.
-Benefits - Comprehensive benefits package including medical, dental, and vision. - Unlimited PTO. - 401(k) plan. - Stock options and bonuses.
-Company Description The national pay range for this role is $165,000.00 - $210,000.00 per year.
+Qualifications - A master's degree in a related field, or; - 8+ years of experience in software engineering or applied machine learning, with a strong focus on building real-world AI/ML systems, or; - Strong experience in developing healthcare-specific AI/ML solutions; or - Demonstrable experience developing novel, highly impactful AI/ML solutions that handle sensitive data. - Proficiency in backend software engineering using Python. - Solid understanding of embeddings and embedding databases. - Familiarity with modern AI/ML frameworks and tools, with constant attention to new tools, trends, and technologies. - Experience building and deploying cloud-native applications on AWS. - Demonstrated ability to bring models from research to production, solving for latency, scale, and reliability. - Effective communication skills and the ability to work across disciplines in a fast-paced, agile environment. - Strong technical leadership skills, with a particular focus on growing and supporting a skilled, senior-level team.
+Bonus Points - Prior work on multimodal AI interfaces or agent-based dialogue systems. - Experience hosting, scaling, and fine-tuning open-source models. - A passionate interest in improving healthcare access and outcomes through applied AI.
+Requirements The national pay range for this role is $165,000.00 - $210,000.00 per year.
 Actual compensation will be determined by factors such as the candidate's geographic market, experience, skills, and qualifications.
-Certain roles may also be eligible for additional compensation.
+Certain roles may also be eligible for additional compensation, including a comprehensive benefits package such as medical, dental, vision, unlimited PTO, and a 401(k) plan, stock options, and bonuses.
 If your compensation requirement is greater than our posted range, please still consider applying; a determination can be made based on unique qualifications.
 Expected compensation ranges for this role may change over time.

 United States